nikivanov/watney/README.md

 Watney has no authentication / security.
 If you'd like to set it up for remote access, I recommend using [Zerotier](https://www.zerotier.com/).
 Adding Watney and your client computer to the same Zerotier network will make it appear as if they are on the same local network.

 # Troubleshooting
+* When camera moves up and down, you may notice stuttering / jitter.
+This happens because servo's PWM signal is generated in software.
+Since PWM is used for audio and PCM is used for I2S microphone, there are no more hardware interrupts for hardware-timed PWM signal generation.
+See Future Improvements for additional info.
 * If you find your Watney randomly restarting when you move the camera, that means that the servo is drawing too much power from the Raspberry Pi.
 You can hook up the amplifier to one of the 3V outputs of the power board instead, and power the servo from the 5V output that was previously used by the amplifier.
 * Watney works best with Chrome.
 Other browsers may not work well, or at all.
 * Feel free to file an issue on GitHub if you have questions!